nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `ORDER_ITEM_INDEXES`
 The order item index in the order items table.<br>
 Prefix: `oi/`
-* This refers to indexes of the order items in the [order items box](#221-sections-of-the-ui).
+* This refers to indexes of the order items in the order items table located in the [order items box](#221-sections-of-the-ui).
-* This can be used with or as a replacement for `ORDER_DESCRIPTION`, given the order item in the table matches the order description you want to add/edit.

 ##### `PHONE_NUMBER`
 The phone number of the customer who has placed the order.<br>
 Prefix: `p/`
-* It can contain numbers.<br>
+* It can contain only numbers.<br>
   E.g. `90126969`
 * It should be at least 3 digits long.
 * It cannot be longer than 20 digits.